RR-28023/imu-nano33/readme.md

  Some additional clarifications on the sketch logic:

-  * The IMU readings are published as a single string in the Influx format, that allows the Telegraf to parse and load them directly into a measurements table
+  * The IMU readings are published as a single string in the Influx format, which allows the Telegraf to parse and load them directly into a measurements table in the Influx database.

   * On *ifmove* mode, values are published during one second after the last value above the movement threshold is measured.
 This is to ensure that all the information of a given movement is captured.